quirxi/SheetMetalCone/README.md

-## Sheet Metal Cone
+# **Sheet Metal Cone**

 ![Cone](sheetmetalcone.png)

-Inkscape Extension to generate a sheet cutting layout for a (truncated) cone.
+This is an inkscape extension to generate a sheet cutting layout for a (truncated) cone.
 The extension unfolds a frustum (=truncated cone) or a cone (if cut diameter=0) and generates a sheet cutting layout or flat pattern projection that can be rolled or bend up into a (truncated) cone shape.

 ![Screenshot](screenshot.png)